 Fill out the linked webform and join this network's mailing list, be kept up to date on all the goings on around the network including dates and agendas for upcoming meetings.

 Previously covered topics

-The most recent Volunteer Manager's Network focused on "Cyber Security for Volunteers".
+This Volunteer Manager's Network focused on "Cyber Security for Volunteers".
 Our speaker was Aoife Middlemass (CVS development officer) who covered aspects of essential cyber security for all charities.
 This is especially important as the charity sector is increasingly becoming vulnerable to cyber fraud and attacks.
 It is especially important for Volunteer Managers to be aware of the cyber security risks involved with volunteers, including the online access they have, and how you manage processes and support/train volunteers.

 This Volunteer Manager's Network focused on "Writing Effective Volunteer Role Descriptions to attract the right volunteers'.
 This network had a guest speaker from North West Air Ambulance (Lisa Rawcliffe) who shared her experience of developing successful volunteer role descriptions.
 There was great interaction and discussion from the Volunteer Managers on key points to consider when writing a volunteer role and how to effectively attract suitable and enthusiastic volunteers.

 It was a great turnout at the recent Volunteer Manager’s Network Meeting in July with 23 Volunteer Managers coming together from across Cheshire East to share best practice, network and build relationships.
 The main topic for this meeting was ‘Engaging volunteers right from the start’ and it was a great opportunity for our Marketing and Design Manager to present CVS’s brand new Volunteer Campaign ‘Make Good Things Happen’ and how volunteer managers can help make this a success!
 Keep an eye on the CVS website for the date of the next network and register here for emails about forthcoming network events.